cfree3/userscripts/README.md

 DISCLAIMER
 ----------
 I give no guarantees that any of these scripts is secure or will work at all in your environment.
-Read the source if you care, and -- as always -- _use at your own risk_.
+Read the source if you care, and &ndash; as always &ndash; _use at your own risk_.

 Bugs
 ----